engineerbaz/DevOps-09-Training/LearningTask/Git.md

 ## Prerequisite
 - Create a GitHub account.<br>
 - Add one of the following ways to authenticate to push to your repositories: <br>
--- SSH: generate and add a public/private SSH key pair to GitHub.
+-- **SSH**: generate and add a public/private SSH key pair to GitHub.
 [GitHub tutorial](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) <br>
--- HTTPS: generate and save a GitHub token to connect with HTTPS: [GitHub tutorial](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+-- **HTTPS**: generate and save a GitHub token to connect with HTTPS: [GitHub tutorial](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

 ### Tasks